 - S. Mixed-Use Priority Street.
 A portion of a street that requires ground story active uses within the VCOD zones as shown on the Newton Zoning Map. - T. Open Space, Beneficial.
 Open space that is freely open to the public. - U. Open Space, Useable.
 See definition in Article 8. - V. Porch.
 An unenclosed platform connected to a principal building that provides outdoor amenity space.
 A porch may be bordered with a railing, screened or covered, but permanent enclosure to create habitable space is prohibited. - W. Principal Entrance.
 The main point of access for pedestrians into a building, upper story use, or ground story tenant space. - X. Residential District.
 Residential districts include lots located in the Single Residence (SR), Multi Residence (MR), and Multi Residence Transit (MRT) zoning districts.
-For the purposes of the VCOD, lots in the MRT shall be considered to be in a residential district regardless of whether the lot has opted-in. - Y. Retaining Wall.
+For the purposes of applying VCOD standards to a lot, the abutting lots in the MRT shall be considered to be in a residential district regardless of whether such abutting lot has opted-in. - Y. Retaining Wall.
 See Section 5.4.2.A. - Z. Screening.
 See Section 9.2.6.C.8. - AA.
 Step-Back.
 A recess of an upper story façade a set distance behind the façade of the story below. - BB.
 Story.
 See Section 1.5.4. - CC.
 Story, Ground.
-The lowest story of a building with a finished floor at or above the finished ground level next to a building at the façade. - DD.Story, Half.
+The lowest story of a building with a finished floor at or above the average grade plane adjacent to the building. - DD.
+Story, Half.
 See Section 9.2.6.B.5 for definition of a half-story for a pitched roof and Section 9.2.6.B.6 for definition of a half-story for a flat roof. - EE.
 Story, Upper.
 Any full story above the ground story of a building.